BFM Times

 The Web3 revolution still has a few real obstacles to tackle.
 For starters, scalability issues currently plague many blockchains.

-Transaction speeds often can’t match traditional services and fees sometimes spike during heavy usage periods.
+In Decentralized Internet, Transaction speeds often can’t match traditional services and fees sometimes spike during heavy usage periods.

 User experience needs major improvement because managing private keys and understanding blockchain transactions confuses most people.